View into a hall with a large water basin in which a yellow model ship with measuring instruments floats

 All measurement data is visible in real time.

-Ducks (here a model) can also swim in liquid silt.
+Ducks (here a model) can also swim in fluid mud.

 <p class="MsoCommentText">

-The "Nautical Depth" project is a genuine port cooperation, as "fluid mud" is an issue in many tidal ports.
+The "Nautical Depth" project is a genuine harbour cooperation, as "fluid mud" is an issue in many tidal ports.
 It remains to be seen how the results can be put into practice, as safety is the top priority here.
-For some berths in Hamburg with liquid mud, larger draughts have already been approved for resting ships.
-The project partners are therefore optimistic that, in some cases, the new methods will also allow more water depth to be used for moving ships than is currently the case.
-Dredging operations would then be less frequent and more efficient - saving costs and protecting the environment.
+For some berths in Hamburg with fluid mud, larger draughts have already been approved for ships at rest.
+The project partners are therefore optimistic that, in some cases, the new methods will also allow more water depth to be utilised for moving ships than is currently the case.
+Dredging operations would then be less frequent and more efficient - saving costs and reducing the burden on the environment.

 FAQ on the "Nautical depth" project